 We meet monthly at the historic Grove Theater at 123 Randolph Road, Oak Ridge, TN.
-We meet at 7:00 PM (1900 hours) on the first Wednesday of each month for coffee and conversation, and our program begins 15 minutes thereafter.
+We meet at 7:00 PM (1900 hours) on the third Wednesday of each month for coffee and conversation, and our program begins 15 minutes thereafter.

 Our original goal was to perform correlated, instrumented observations of atmospheric and astrophysical phenomena.
 This was sparked by the “Brown Mountain Lights” of North Carolina.
 Therefore ORION was originally an acronym for the Oak Ridge Isochronous Observation Network.
 Since then we have expanded in many directions including the development of instruments to make observations in geophysics and geology, to study meteor impact and fossil sites of East Tennessee, and, of course enjoy astronomy, astrophysics and the simple beauty of stars and constellations.

 With interests in both optical and radio astronomy, our members have built 25 telescopes, and launched/recovered instrumented balloons containing photographic and electronics equipment that reached altitudes of over 100,000 feet.
 ORION has sponsored numerous public astronomy lectures and star parties and it is closely associated with the Tamke-Allan Observatory (TAO) in Rockwood, TN.